prometheus/docs/content/docs/introduction/roadmap.md

 Currently Prometheus supports configuring static HTTP targets, as well as discovering targets dynamically via [DNS SRV records](http://en.wikipedia.org/wiki/SRV_record) and [Consul](https://www.consul.io/).
 There is also a file-based interface that allows you to connect your own discovery mechanisms.
-We plan to support more types of service discovery (e.g. Zookeeper) in the future.
-Some will be implemented natively, but we may also add a plugin system for arbitrary discovery mechanisms.
+We plan to natively support more types of service discovery (e.g. Zookeeper) in the future.

 ### Long-term storage